Aperitivo: the social event in Italy

-The aperitivo, in the traditional sense, is very different from the happy hour that has emerged since the mid-2000s.
+The aperitivo, in the traditional sense, is very different from the happy hour.
 In fact, the aperitivo prepares for dinner, while happy hour replaces it.
 In some cases you can hear about “apericena“, a mix between the word aperitivo and dinner (as the tastings with which you accompany the drink are a little more substantial).

 Aperitivo: alcoholic types

-It is useful to make a distinction between the types of alcohol used during the aperitivo:
+It is useful to make a distinction between the types of alcohol used during the aperitif:

 - Wine: sparkling wine, like Prosecco, is a refreshing drink;

 - Bitter and seltz: they are the most popular aperitifs, often also available in the bottle.
 These are Campari, Aperol, Crodino, Cynar or Spritz;